MartOfTheNorth/Panacea_Lab/README.md

 -#To update the /R/settings.R file with CDM connection information and Phenotyping settings.
 -#Copy /R/settings.R into /home/mart/APHRODITE/Aphrodite_outputs/settings.R
 - $ vi settings.R
+- Note : This file has set aphrodite_concept_name <- "myocardial infarction" which is the Phenotyping in this example."

 ```
 cdmSchema = "omop"